 Faking It [brick Paver Edition]

 This year our focus is the exterior of our house.
 We had big plans that included painting our exterior brick white but after much research and consulting with paint professionals and local real estate agents, we decided it wasn't the right choice for us.
-Painting the sidewalk was on the long list of to-dos but a lot of those things dropped off the list when the white brick did, but I decided to move forward
+Painting the sidewalk was on the long list of to-dos but a lot of those things dropped off the list when the white brick did, but I decided to move forward with this plan.

 I watched our weather forecast closely waiting for 2-3 days of dry weather.
 The first step was pressure washing and cleaning the sidewalk.
 I did this the day before I planned on painting so it could dry overnight.
 Once the sidewalk had dried, it was time to get down to the fun part - stenciling!
 I was blessed with a beautiful 65 degree day - it was perfect!